Last Updated on September 28, 2024

 …and other things you should know when you’re running the New York Marathon.

 After looking into how to sign up for the race and how much it would cost, I started entering the annual “General Entry drawing” which grants about 10,000 runners every year entry through a lottery-like drawing system.
-If you’re wondering how good your chances are to win the NYC marathon drawing: In 2019, 117,709 runners applied for the TCS New York City Marathon drawing, and 10,510 runners were accepted.
+If you’re wondering how good your chances are to win the NYC marathon drawing: In 2024, the number of runners who tried their luck and entered the drawing was a staggering 165,000!
+Only 4%, about 6,600 runners, will be lucky to get drawn.
+The number of applicants has gone up considerably after the pandemic: In 2019, “only” 117,709 runners applied for the TCS New York City Marathon drawing, and 10,510 runners were accepted.
 The number of runners accepted via the drawing varies, however, depending on the number of guaranteed entries that are claimed in that year.
 In 2016, for example, 19,083 runners got into the marathon through the drawing, which is almost twice as many as in 2019.

-It seemed like the easiest option, since the 9+1 program, the other way to obtain guaranteed entry, seemed quite tedious (and expensive, looking at the prices for the qualifying races), and I didn’t want to ask other people for money by going down the fundraiser route.
-But for anyone based in New York, the 9+1 program is a valid option to gain guaranteed entry for the marathon – all you need to do is complete nine qualifying races and volunteer at one NYRR race / event (all in the same calendar year to gain entry for the following year’s marathon).
+Another option to obtain guaranteed entry is the 9+1 program, but it’s expensive, since you need to run 9 qualifying races), and it’s only a viable option for runners who are based in New York.
+All you need to do is complete nine qualifying races and volunteer at one NYRR race / event (all in the same calendar year to gain entry for the following year’s marathon).
 Of course there’s also the option to qualify if you meet a certain time, but let’s just say that I am not the fastest runner, so this wasn’t an option for me.

 In 2018, I finally won the lottery!
 Well, I was selected in the drawing, but it felt like winning the lottery!
-Five years after watching my friend racing towards the finish line, I’d be running through Central Park myself, where I’d try to spot my friend all those years ago.
+Five years after watching my friend racing towards the finish line, I’d be running through Central Park myself, where I was trying to spot my friend in the massive crowd of runners.

 Instead of going into detail about how I trained for this race and got myself in shape for 26.2 miles, or break down the marathon mile by mile (there are enough articles on the internet covering these topics), I want to share some of logistical questions I saw pop up over and over again while I was preparing to run the New York marathon.